mncube/virtualclust/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of virtualclust is to …
+The goal of virtualclust is to facilate exploring education data with in the treatment group and virtual observations in the control group.

 ## Installation